radiovisual/metalsmith-gulp-boilerplate/README.md

 ## Usage Notes

+#### General

+This boilerplate represents an opinionated setup for building static websites with Metalsmith and Gulp.
+It assumes you want to use [Browserify](http://browserify.org/) with your custom scripts and helps you wrap all your javascript dependencies into one file.
+It uses the [Sass](http://sass-lang.com/) precomplier and [Handlebars](http://handlebarsjs.com/) templates.
+Gulp is responsible for the live-reloading (via [BrowserSync](http://www.browsersync.io/)) and the CSS / Browserify steps.
+Metalsmith is responsible for compiling/generating the site files.

 #### Configuration

-You can change or update the default configuration settings in the `site.json` file.
-The current defaults contain build paths, filenames to assign to generated files, globs for gulp, and general site metadata.
+Use the `site.json` file to change or update the default configuration settings.
+The current defaults contain your source path, destination path, filenames to assign generated files, globs for gulp, and general site metadata.
+If you want to change the gulp or metalsmith builds, use the `gulpfile.js` or `metalsmith.js` files.

 #### Packaging Javascript Dependencies
 When you have added new dependencies to your `js/vendor` directory, package the dependencies with this command: